mschmidtCS/Portfolio/Projects/Scripting/Disable Local Administrator Accounts/README.md

 ## 🛡️ Purpose

 To reduce attack surface and enforce standard administrative access policies across workstations and servers by:
-- Disabling all built-in and legacy local administrator accounts
+- Disabling built-in and legacy local administrator accounts
 - Creating a single, managed local admin account that adheres to company security standards

 ## 🔧 Features